Meekz

-Mico Howles (born 12 August 1996) known professionally as Meekz is a masked British rapper from Manchester.
-He released his debut EP, Can't Stop Won't Stop, in 2020.
-In 2022, he released his debut mixtape Respect the Come Up.
-It featured the song "Fresh Out the Bank" with Dave, which peaked at number 35 on the UK Singles Chart in 2022.
+Mico Howles (born 20 August 1998), known professionally as Meekz, is a masked British rapper from Manchester.
+He released his debut EP Can't Stop Won't Stop in 2020, followed by the mixtape Respect the Come Up in 2022.
+The latter features the song "Fresh Out the Bank" with Dave, which peaked at number 35 on the UK Singles Chart in 2022.
+In 2024, Meekz released his next mixtape titled Tru, with a follow-up mixtape, Mr Can't Stop Won't Stop, scheduled to be released on 26 June, 2026.

 Music career

 2020

 Meekz released "Year of the Real" produced by MkThePlug featuring notable acts including M1llionz and Pa Salieu.

 2022

 Meekz appeared on an episode of Amelia Dimoldenberg's Chicken Shop Date.

-In November 2022, Meekz released his debut mixtape titled Respect the Come Up featuring Central Cee and Dave, among others.
+In November 2022, Meekz released his first mixtape titled Respect the Come Up featuring Central Cee and Dave, among others.

 2024

 Meekz released his second mixtape titled TRU on 24 May 2024.